All-Amerikkkan Badass: Background and release

 In an interview with Tampa Bay radio station WiLD 94.1, Joey Badass spoke on the creation of the album: This new project is very powerful.
 That's the best thing I can say about it: it's very strong music.
 It's like hella vegetables.
 It's hella good for you, and it's almost my hesitance with it: the fact that it's so good for you, because these kids these days want candy.
 'Devastated' is almost like the organic candy because the message is still good for you.

 Joey Badass revealed the importance of the release date during an interview with Angie Martinez, relating April 7 to late friend and Pro Era founder Capital Steez: The significance of the date, 4/7, goes back to Capital STEEZ, that was a number that followed him throughout his lifetime, which he saw a lot of meaning from.

 The album's title is a reference to the 2012 mixtape AmeriKKKan Korruption by the late rapper Capital Steez, which was later re-released at the five-year anniversary of the project.
 The titles from both projects contains an overt reference by Los Angeles-based rapper Ice Cube's first solo album AmeriKKKa's Most Wanted.
-In all three cases "America" was intentionally misspelled, alluding to the white supremacist movement of the Ku Klux Klan.
+In all three cases "America" was intentionally misspelled, alluding to the white supremacist movement of the Ku Klux Klan that has racially targeted African Americans and continues to influence American politics in the 21st century.